 As a contractor, Stephanie worked as a Software Systems Engineer on various shore installation projects around the world before her final assignment working with the USAF Expeditionary Center.

-In 2012, Stephanie used her her ability to study complex theories, then apply them in an operational environment to coaching physical endeavors such as engineering athletic performance and physique transformations.
-This combined with her own personal challenges of trying to live a fit life lead her to create a lifestyle coaching program, “SKFitLife” (www.SKFitlife.com).
-After spending nearly 5 years as a busy, chained-to-computer-cubicle-working professional who commuted 2.5+ hours each day, Stephanie knew what her clients needed and then delivered.
-Just 4 months after launching her own business, she resigned from her defense contracting position to pursue her passion full-time.
+In 2012, Stephanie used her ability to study complex theories, then apply them in an operational environment to coaching physical endeavors such as engineering athletic performance and physique transformations.
+This combined with her own personal challenges of trying to live a fit life lead her to create a lifestyle coaching program, “Sun Kissed FitLife” (www.SunKissedFitlife.com).
+After spending nearly 5 years as a busy professional who commuted 2.5+ hours each day, Stephanie knew what her clients needed and then delivered.

-She is renowned for her High Intensity Interval Training (HIIT) “Rock-It” programs affectionately nick-named after her military “rocket-scientist” background.
 Stephanie prides herself on making a difference in people’s lives whether it’s a competitive athlete reaching for elite levels, or a busy parent or professional short on time and in need of a quick and effective routine.
-She has helped hundreds of clients and thousands of fans reach their goals through sharing these quick, ultra-effective routines.
+She has helped hundreds of clients and thousands of fans reach their goals by sharing these quick, ultra-effective routines.

 The Stop Chasing Skinny Podcast was founded in September 2014 as a means to break down the seemingly complex and confusing health and wellness information floating around.
 In this weekly podcast, Stephanie brings on guests who will not only enlighten you but also entertain you.

-Regardless the topic, Stephanie uses a systems approach to everything she does.
+Regardless of the topic, Stephanie uses a systems approach to everything she does.